robertmaxrees/robertmaxrees.github.io/_posts/2015-01-17-write-cleaner-javascript.md

 myArray.forEach(getWeird);
 {% endhighlight %}

 This ditches the constructor and doesn't create unnecessary objects/variables.
 It keeps things predictable.
 Even though we don't have the code for the `getWeird` function, you'd know it's simply being called, instead of creating a new object.
+The more astute readers out there will want to point out that Array.prototype.forEach doesn't exist in IE8 - if you need to support older browsers, I'd encourage you to check out a polyfill library like [es5-shim](https://github.com/ljharb/es5-shim) and its bretheren to fill in those gaps for you.
+Even a minimal build will save you some headaches.

 ## Make no assumptions

 This rule is related to my earlier one about not tying data and logic together.
-Basically, each function should be a self-contained unit of logic, without any notions about current state or available data.
-It can take a little extra effort to manually pass data around, but it can be worth it in the long run when you wind up reusing code everywhere.
+Each function should be a self-contained unit of logic, without any notions about current state or available data.
+It can take a little extra effort to manually pass data around, but it can be worth it in the long run with better code reuse.
 This example ties things together a little too much:

 {% highlight js %}
 var myData = {